 Side Effects of Bananas:

-Although uncommon, people experience food allergy to a banana.
+Although uncommon, people experience food allergies to a banana.
 People can experience a condition called oral allergy syndrome.
 In OAS, pollen allergens sometimes cross-react with other fruits like bananas.
-In certain cases, banana allergies are also linked to the rubber latex allergies.
+In certain cases, banana allergies are also linked to rubber latex allergies.

-It was observed that 20-50% of people who are allergic to natural rubber latex also experience reactions to bananas reactions.
+It was observed that 20-50% of people who are allergic to natural rubber latex also experience reactions to bananas.

 Some common banana food allergy symptoms are: